Usman-Ifty/Operations-Research-Toolkit/Readme.md

 Dual simplex

-Save tableaux to file

-Automatic Z row labeling
+CSV / file export for tableaus

 Fraction visualization

+GUI version

 🧑‍💻 Author

-This solver was written collaboratively with the assistance of ChatGPT to serve as a transparent, educational alternative to large OR libraries.
+Developed collaboratively with ChatGPT to provide a transparent & exam-ready OR solver for students and instructors.

-⭐ Star the Repo
+⭐ Support

-If this project helps you in your academic work, give it a ⭐ on GitHub 🙌 Sharing helps more students learn OR properly without external solvers.
+If this project helps with your coursework, please star the repo ⭐ — it helps more students learn Operations Research without black-box solvers.

+📝 License

+MIT License — open source and free to use for learning, research, or assignment work.

-🙌 Contributions
+❤️ Contributions Welcome

-PRs welcome for:
+PRs invited for:

 Minimization models

-Two-Phase version

-Graphical UI

-Tableau saving / CSV / export

-🏁 License

-MIT License — free to use, study, and improve.
+GUI implementations

+Two-phase method

+Export utilities